SHAHMACP/Statistics-for-Data-Science/Factor Analysis/Factor Analysis.md

 ---

-Perfect 👌 Here’s a clean, **GitHub-ready write-up** of your content with proper Markdown formatting and math symbols (if needed).
-You can paste this directly into your repo README:

----

 ## Transformation of Factor Analysis Solutions

 In factor analysis, after extracting the initial factors, you often apply **transformations** to make the results easier to interpret.